feljost/fgpt/README.md

 #### Sample Outputs (Instruct)

-The example output belows show that the model is able to create proper responses and seems to understand what is expected from it.
+The example output belows show that the model is able to create proper responses and seems to understand what is expected from it... atleast sometimes :).

 | Prompt | Output |
 |--------|--------|